-- Using a team approach to patient education, tracking of events, and implementing interventions. - Focusing on interventions that address the top identified diagnoses, including sepsis, that cause hospital admissions and readmissions. - Completing a post-hospitalization checklist for each patient returning to the facility with a focus on lessons learned to avoid a future hospital stay and implementing the discharge instructions. - Communicating with hospital discharge planners before and after discharge to address barriers to successfully transitioning the patient back home and to recommend services and complete medical appointment scheduling. - Engaging skilled nursing facility staff to communicate about patient care needs and conditions and create a plan so that unplanned hospital use is avoided. - Focusing on patient dry weight management, including performing regular dry weight reviews, scheduling patients for additional treatments, providing enhanced patient education, and training staff on proper weighing of patients. - Addressing patients in need of a primary care provider. - Providing case management to patients who are high utilizers of hospital services.
+- Using a team approach to patient education, tracking of events, and implementing interventions. - Focusing on interventions that address the top identified diagnoses that cause hospital admissions and readmissions, including sepsis. - Completing a post-hospitalization checklist for each patient returning to the facility with a focus on lessons learned to avoid a future hospital stay and implementing the discharge instructions. - Communicating with hospital discharge planners prior to and post discharge to address barriers to successfully transitioning the patient back home and to recommend services and complete medical appointment scheduling. - Engaging skilled nursing facility staff to communicate about patient care needs and conditions and create a plan so that unplanned hospital use is avoided. - Focusing on patient dry weight management, including performing regular dry weight reviews, scheduling patients for additional treatments, providing enhanced patient education, and training staff on proper weighing of patients. - Assisting patients with finding a primary care provider. - Providing case management to patients who are high utilizers of hospital services.